-1 food grain
+- 1 \ food grain

-4 consumption
+- 4 \ consumption

-2 manure
+- 2 \ manure

-5 roughage

-3 feed-to-food 6 inefficient
+- 5 \ roughage 3 \ feed-to-food 6 \ inefficient

 - A the act of eating

 - B the process of feeding grain to animals that will be used for meat

 - C tough plant matter

 - D waste from livestock

 - E crops that are grown for human food

 - F wasteful

-1 Plants that are unable to be eaten by humans can feed animals. i i 2 Raising animals intended for food or other products is difficult, but profitable.
-I o 3 There are numerous concerns over the current state of human transformation of land a e 4 $\begin{array}{ll} \underline{\text{Grain intended for livestock}} \text{ is much more plentiful than food} \\ \text{grain.} & \underline{} e \; \underline{} d & \underline{} g \; \underline{} \; \underline{} \underline{} \end{array}$
+- Write a word that is similar in meaning to the underlined part. - Plants that are unable to be eaten by humans can feed animals. i \ \ i \ \ i - 2 Raising animals intended for food or other products is difficult, but profitable.
+I \\\\\ o \\\ - 3 There are numerous concerns over the current state of human transformation of land. \ a \ \ \ e - 4 Grain intended for livestock is much more plentiful than food grain. e d g \\\\ - Solution Listen and read the newspaper article again.
+What are the negative effects of using the majority of farm lands to raise animals?

-- 6 G Listen to a conversation between a reporter and a farmer.
+G Solution Listen to a conversation between a reporter and a farmer.
 Choose the correct answers.

 - 1 Why does the farmer grow corn?

-- A to feed pigs

-- C to make corn syrup
+- A to feed pigs C to make corn syrup

-- B to sell to people

-- D to manufacture fuel
+- B to sell to people D to manufacture fuel

 - 2 How does the farmer defend growing corn?

 - A The corn is inedible for people to eat.

 - B People can not eat the corn.

 - C People eat the pigs that ate his corn.

 - D Starving people get some of the corn.